 First, it established DeepSeek as the standard-bearer for open AI development.
 While OpenAI (despite its name), Anthropic, and Google have progressively closed their models, DeepSeek went the opposite direction.
 The developer community responded immediately.
 Hugging Face even launched an "Open-R1" project to fully reproduce DeepSeek's training pipeline in the open — a remarkable vote of confidence from the Western open-source community.

 Second, it commoditized the reasoning model category.
 By releasing a model competitive with OpenAI's o1 for free, DeepSeek undermined the pricing power of closed-source providers.
 If comparable reasoning capability is available at zero marginal cost, the justification for paying premium API rates weakens considerably.
-This aligns with what our analysis of the china-ai-token-price-war documented: Chinese models charge 10-35x less than American equivalents, and open-source releases accelerate this price compression.
+This aligns with what our analysis of the China AI Token Price War: Official Prices And Buyer Risk documented: Chinese models charge 10-35x less than American equivalents, and open-source releases accelerate this price compression.

 Third, it exposed the cost structure of frontier AI.
-DeepSeek's transparency about R1's training cost — under $6 million in compute — shattered the narrative that frontier AI required hundreds of millions in investment.
-The immediate market consequence was the $589 billion Nvidia selloff: if models this capable can be built this cheaply, how many of Nvidia's GPUs do you actually need?
+DeepSeek's transparency about V3's official training compute cost undercut the narrative that every frontier-class model must require hundreds of millions of dollars in a single training run.
+The immediate market consequence was the $589 billion Nvidia selloff: if models this capable can be built with smarter architectures and constrained hardware, how many of Nvidia's highest-end GPUs do you actually need?

 Hugging Face published a dedicated analysis titled "One Year Since the DeepSeek Moment," examining how the release reshaped the global open-source AI ecosystem.
 The impact was measurable: China's open-source models — primarily Qwen and DeepSeek — now account for roughly 30% of global AI usage and about 15% of the global AI market, up from roughly 1% just a year ago.